felixge/node-http-recorder/Readme.md

 `player.end()`, it opens a single socket to the given port / host, and simply pipes all files passed to `player.add()` sequentially into it.
 You are responsible for figuring out if the host supports Keep-Alive or not.

+## What do with this?

+This module is useful if you are tasked to write a http payload parser (like [formidable][]), and you want to start out by gathering a good set of test data that you can easily feed into your parser.

+You may be able to do other things with it as well, but the module is not meant for recording and replaying user interactions (as that would likely require modifying the `Host` header for different environments).